Second language: Effect of age

 As far as the relationship between age and eventual attainment in SLA is concerned, Krashen, Long, and Scarcella, say that people who encounter foreign language in early age, begin natural exposure to second languages and obtain better proficiency than those who learn the second language as an adult.
-However, when it comes to the relationship between age and rate SLA, “Adults proceed through early stages of syntactic and morphological development faster than children (where time and exposure are held constant)”.
-Also, “older children acquire faster than younger children do (again, in early stages of morphological and syntactic development where time and exposure are held constant)”.
+However, when it comes to the relationship between age and rate SLA, "Adults proceed through early stages of syntactic and morphological development faster than children (where time and exposure are held constant)".
+Also, "older children acquire faster than younger children do (again, in early stages of morphological and syntactic development where time and exposure are held constant)".
 In other words, adults and older children are fast learners when it comes to the initial stage of foreign language education.

 Gauthier and Genesee have done research which mainly focuses on the second language acquisition of internationally adopted children and results show that early experiences of one language of children can affect their ability to acquire a second language, and usually children learn their second language slower and weaker even during the critical period.

-As for the fluency, it is better to do foreign language education at an early age, but being exposed to a foreign language since an early age causes a “weak identification”.
-Such issue leads to a "double sense of national belonging," that makes one not sure of where he or she belongs to because according to Brian A. Jacob, multicultural education affects students' "relations, attitudes, and behaviors".
-And as children learn more and more foreign languages, children start to adapt, and get absorbed into the foreign culture that they “undertake to describe themselves in ways that engage with representations others have made”.
-Due to such factors, learning foreign languages at an early age may incur one’s perspective of his or her native country.
+As for the fluency, it is better to do foreign language education at an early age, but being exposed to a foreign language since an early age causes a "weak identification".
+Such issue leads to a "double sense of national belonging," that makes one not sure of where they belong to because, according to Brian A. Jacob, multicultural education affects students' "relations, attitudes, and behaviors".
+And as children learn more and more foreign languages, children start to adapt, and get absorbed into the foreign culture that they "undertake to describe themselves in ways that engage with representations others have made".
+Due to such factors, learning foreign languages at an early age may incur one's perspective of his or her native country.

 Similarities and differences between learned and native proficiency

 Speed

 Acquiring a second language can be a lifelong learning process for many.
 Despite persistent efforts, most learners of a second language will never become fully native-like in it, although with practice considerable fluency can be achieved.
 However, children by around the age of 5 have more or less mastered their first language with the exception of vocabulary and a few grammatical structures, and the process is relatively very fast because language is a very complex skill.
-Moreover, if children start to learn a second language when they are 7 years old or younger, they will also be fully fluent with their second language in a faster speed comparing to the speed of learning by adults who start to learn a second language later in their life.
+Moreover, if children start to learn a second language when they are seven years old or younger, they will also be fully fluent with their second language in a faster speed comparing to the speed of learning by adults who start to learn a second language later in their life.